igor-baiborodine/kiroule.com/content/article/use-video-embeds-in-hugo-theme.md

 This can be easily achieved if you plan to use videos from YouTube and Vimeo only, as Hugo includes built-in [youtube](https://gohugo.io/content-management/shortcodes/#youtube) and [vimeo](https://gohugo.io/content-management/shortcodes/#vimeo) shortcodes by default.

 ### Built-in Shortcodes
-For example, to embed a responsive video player to play a YouTube video with the URL https://www.youtube.com/watch?v=qtIqKaDlqXo, you need to place `{{</* youtube qtIqKaDlqXo */>}}` within the article's markdown, where the `qtIqKaDlqXo` value is the video's ID.
+For example, to embed a responsive video player to display a YouTube video with the URL https://www.youtube.com/watch?v=qtIqKaDlqXo, you simply need to place `{{</* youtube qtIqKaDlqXo */>}}` within the article's markdown, where the `qtIqKaDlqXo` value is the video's ID.
 To test the `youtube` shortcode, I created a [test article](https://www.bilberry-sandbox.kiroule.com/article/test-hugo-youtube-shortcode/) on the Bilberry Sandbox website where you can see what the embedded video looks like.

 ### Raw HTML iframe
 So far, so good, but what would you do if you needed to embed videos from video-sharing providers other than YouTube and Vimeo.
 For example, let's say you want to use a video hosted on Bilibili, one of the major Chinese video-on-demand platforms.
-Simply trying to place the following `iframe` embed element will not work:
+Simply trying to place the following `iframe` embed will not work:
 ```html
 <iframe src="//player.bilibili.com/player.html?bvid=BV1jz4y1f7yo&page=1&high_quality=1&danmaku=0"
         scrolling="no" border="0" frameborder="no" framespacing="0" allowfullscreen="true"></iframe>